nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/guides/configuration.md

 }
 ```

 In this case, running `nx build myapp` builds all the buildable libraries `myapp` depends on first.
 In other words, `nx build myapp` results in multiple tasks executing.
-The `--parallel`, and `--max-parallel` flags have the same effect as they would with `run-many` or `affected`.
+The `--parallel` flag has the same effect as they would with `run-many` or `affected`.

 It is also possible to define dependencies between the targets of the same project.